aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/render-data-format-24bppRgb/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Increase Image Quality – Save Project Image (24bppRgb) with Aspose.Tasks
+# Increase Image Quality – Save Project Image (24bppRgb) with Aspose.Tasks for Java

 ## Introduction
 In this tutorial you'll learn how to **increase image quality** by saving a project as an image using the 24bppRgb pixel format with Aspose.Tasks for Java.
 Rendering MS Project data into an image is handy when you need to share a visual snapshot of a schedule, embed a timeline in a report, or generate thumbnails for a project‑portal.
 We'll also show you how to **change image resolution java** so the output meets your exact quality requirements.